magnusbbc/report/README.md

 Repository of semester reports I co-authored during my bachelor and masters degree.
 A brief description of each report is provided below.

 ## SPC 1_HSI.pdf
-Signal Processing and Computing 1st Semester: Paper regarding the synthesis of hyperspectral images
+Signal Processing and Computing (Masters) 1st Semester: Paper regarding the synthesis of hyperspectral images

 ## EIT6_3DAudio.pdf
 Electronic Engineering and IT 6th Semester: Report on the design and implementation of a 3D audio system incorporating head tracking.
 Design was implemented on a 16 bit fixed point DSP.